carbon-language/carbon-lang/docs/design/variadics.md

 pack.

 Other kinds of patterns cannot have a pack type or pack-type operands, and cannot match a pack scrutinee.
-Consequently, they are unchanged by this proposal.

 > **Future work:** It is probably possible to define a rule that generalizes
 > other kinds of patterns to support variadics.
 However, we don't yet have
 > motivating use cases for that, and it appears that in many if not most cases
 > such patterns would be refutable, which substantially limits their usefulness.

-### Typechecking
+## Typechecking

 Variadic typechecking for expressions follows the reified model, but applied to the types of expressions instead of the values of expressions.
 For example, for